cjdelisle/cjdns/rfcs/Whitepaper.md

 Router messages are sent as normal UDP/IPv6 packets except that their UDP source and destination port numbers are zero and the hop limit (TTL) field in the IPv6 header is set to zero.
 Any packet which meets these characteristics is to be considered a router message and any packet which doesn't is not.
+It is critical that inter-router communications are themselves, not routed because it would break the label splicing for search responses.

 The content of the inter-router messages is [bEncoded][bEncode] dictionaries.
 Routers send search queries which have a key called "q", and replies which